FORTHCOMING SHOWS & PRODUCTIONS

 Two hugely talented performers, playing 14 characters, will take you through a range of human emotions creating a colourful tapestry of life in a working class town.
 This performance of the award winning script will astound you, make you laugh and you might even shed a tear as each character gives you a fleeting glimpse in to their lives.

 Old Rep Theatre Birmingham

-|Box Office: Tickets cost £10 and are available from our Ticket Secretary via phone: 0121 242 2791, or email: email@example.com. |
+|Box Office: Tickets will be available from January 2015 from our Ticket Secretary via phone: 0121 242 2791, or email: email@example.com. |